kgraczyk/kgraczyk.github.io/_pages/about.md

 ======
 A) Deep learning in Physics
 The project concerns studies and applications of deep learning methods in physics.
 Three directions of research are distinguished:
-  * Deep learning systems studied within quantum field theory tools;
-  * Deep learning methods in Monte Carlo simulations of neutrino-nuclei;
+  * Deep learning for NuWro Monte Carlo genrator;
-  * Deep learning for differential physics
+  * Physics informed and guided Neural Networks